Historical sites & museums in the City of Athens, Greece

 Close up on the eyes of Osiris, the god of the dead and ruler of the underworld.
 He was also the god of resurrection and fertility.

 Relief with Greek inscription “I, Epaphroditos, freedman, dedicated this to Isis” inscription.

 Statue for funerary use

 Statue of the princess – priestess Takushit, found south of Alexandria in 1880.
 This figure’s garment has an inlaid decoration with the use of precious metal wire.
-The statue had a ritual, votive and funerary use, approximately 670 BC.
+The statue had a ritual, votive, and funerary use, approximately 670 BC.

 This is certainly one of the most exquisite items at the museum.
 The wire patterns cover her body perfectly, looking like tattoos.
-It is a hollow cast of the princess – priestess, which is decorated with incise patterns using precious metal wires.
+It is a hollow cast of the princess – priestess, which is decorated with incised patterns using precious metal wires.